shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/account-recovery-service.md

 #### Guidelines for creating your password

-When creating your password, please create a complex password with the following:
+When creating your password, create a complex password with the following:

 - 10 or more characters.
 - 64 or fewer characters.